US lifts sanctions on Turkey - Peace Spring

 Trump announces Turkey sanctions 'will be lifted'

-US President Donald Trump announced on Wednesday the United States would be lifting sanctions on Turkey, hailing the success of a pause of Operation Peace Spring along its border with Syria.
+US President Donald Trump ordered sanctions on two Turkish ministries and three Turkish ministers be lifted on Wednesday following what he said was Turkey's vow to halt its operation in northeast Syria.

-"Earlier this morning, the government of Turkey informed my administration that they would be stopping combat and their offensive in Syria and making the ceasefire permanent," he said in a televised address from the White House.
+Trump said the Turkish government informed his administration earlier Wednesday morning "that they would be stopping combat and their offensive in Syria, and making the ceasefire permanent."

-"I have, therefore, instructed the Secretary of the Treasury to lift all sanctions imposed October 14th in response to Turkey's original offensive moves against the Kurds in Syria's north east border region," he added.
+"However you would define the word ‘permanent’ in that part of the world as somewhat questionable," Trump said in the White House's Diplomatic Reception Room.
+"The sanctions will be lifted unless something happens that we’re not happy with.”

 'Turkey's efforts prevented terror state in northern Syria'